Commission struggles with German court challenge

 Nevertheless, being tough on Germany could boost the perception of independence of the German commission chief, a long-time ally of chancellor Angela Merkel.

-But while there are risks to the such legal action by the commission, doing nothing is also a gamble.
+But while there are risks to such legal action by the commission, doing nothing is also a gamble.

 "This case goes to the very heart, the very basis of the EU," said one EU official on the German court decision.